FabricMC/fabric-docs/develop/entities/attributes.md

 ```

-An `AttributeInstance` gives more flexibility, allowing you to set a temporary `AttributeModifier` on the attribute like so:
+An `AttributeInstance` allows more flexibility, such as setting a temporary `AttributeModifier` on the attribute:

 ```java
 attribute.addPermanentModifier(